ospatil/learning/README.md

-# notes
+# Study Notes
 Notes taken while learning new languages.
+Primarily for personal consumption.
 Refer to sub-directories for details.